Daaanieell/UI-Research-WS-2/README.md

 ![UI_document_panel_settings](images/image-9.png)

+9. On the empty gameobject within your NPC, add the HealthBar.cs script and select the NPC.
-9. You will now have a health bar and a name above the NPC, good job!
-To get some actual logic for the health bar you will need a health bar script, it will reside in the Scripts-folder.
-(HealthBar.cs)
+10. You will now have a health bar and a name above the NPC, good job!

 <a id="step-5"></a>
 ### 🔫 Step 5: Weapon Selector